mlflow/mlflow/CONTRIBUTING.rst

 ~~~~~~~~~~~~
 First, install dependencies for building docs as described in `Common prerequisites and dependencies`_.

-To generate a live preview of Python & other rst documentation, run the following snippet.
+To generate a live preview of Python & other rst related documentation, run the following snippet.
 Note
 that R & Java API docs must be regenerated separately after each change and are not live-updated;
 see subsequent sections for instructions on generating R and Java docs.